Authentication

 Postgres and tracked in the sessions table.
 Each session carries an

-activeOrganizationId which determines the organisation context for all
+activeOrganizationId which determines the organization context for all

 subsequent requests.

-To switch the active organisation (for users who are members of multiple orgs), use the organisation API — see Managing your organisation.
+To switch the active organization (for users who are members of multiple orgs), use the organization API - see Managing your organization.

 OAuth provider (for downstream clients)